NISH1001/mind-cave/_posts/2020-04-03-wavering-thoughts.markdown

 > April 03, 2020.
 Been almost 2 weeks with the lockdown due to COVID-19.
 It’s scary.
 The virus has a growth rate of almost 2.
 That means, it grows exponentially.

-I have been trying to refrain myself from "negative" thoughts, not writing my thoughts into any journal entry or notes.
+I have been trying to refrain myself from [negative](https://www.youtube.com/watch?v=32MiAPR2S4g){:class="paradox"} thoughts, not writing my thoughts into any journal entry or notes.
 I am experimenting on how I can sedate my anxieties and crises.
 Right now Sisan Baniya’s [vlog](https://youtu.be/VOp01zZwSGg?t=1549) is being played in the background.
 These past few weeks I had been trying to focus myself on learning new things, reading good contents, and above all focusing my research on computer vision for the startup I am currently engaged in.
 Me and my colleague were able to implement a paper from scratch for detecting table-like structure from a document image.